Max Wilson (racing driver): Formula 3000, Formula 1 and Indycars

-In 1997, Edenbridge Racing chose him to drive one of their Formula 3000 cars, alongside Werner Lupberger.
-He finished 5th in the championship, 19 points behind champion Ricardo Zonta after 10 rounds.
+In 1997, Edenbridge Racing chose Wilson to drive one of their Formula 3000 cars, alongside Werner Lupberger.
+He finished fifth in the championship, 19 points behind champion Ricardo Zonta after ten rounds.
 He stayed on at Edenbridge for the 1998 season, and also became a test driver for the Williams F1 team.
 At the end of 1999, Wilson was offered a drive with the ailing Minardi team for the 2000 season but a lack of financial backing saw him lose the ride at the last minute to Gastón Mazzacane, a less experienced but more financially solvent driver.
 He spent 2000 as an F1 test driver for Michelin as the tyre manufacturer prepared to re-enter Formula One competition in 2001.
 Unable to secure a full-time Formula One ride for the 2001 season, Wilson returned to the United States and joined the Arciero-Blair Racing team to contest the CART FedEx Championship Series.
-The lone bright spots were a 4th place finish in Portland and leading laps in Cleveland.
+The lone bright spots were a fourth place finish in Portland and leading laps in Cleveland.

 Touring cars

-At the end of 1996, he drove one race in the International Touring Car Championship at Interlagos for Alfa Romeo, as all manufacturers had one local driver to improve interest among local spectators.
+At the end of 1996, Wilson drove one race in the International Touring Car Championship at Interlagos for Alfa Romeo, as all manufacturers had one local driver to improve interest among local spectators.
 He led the second race for a while, eventually finishing in 2nd.
 Failing to raise a full Champ Car budget for 2002, Wilson moved to Australia where he joined the Ford V8 Supercars team Briggs Motor Sport.
 In his second outing in a V8 Supercar, Wilson qualified fifth at the Clipsal 500 in Adelaide.
 Racing for Dick Johnson Racing in 2003, he took his first podium finish in the championship at the final round of the year.

-2004 saw Wilson fail to finish five of the rounds, driving for Triple 8 Racing.
+2004 saw Wilson fail to finish five of the rounds, driving for Triple Eight Race Engineering.
 In 2005, a last-minute arrangement saw Wilson compete in the championship with Team Dynamik after his former Briggs Motor Sport team mate Tony Longhurst became the entrant for one of the team's Holden Commodore VZs.
 His 2005 campaign included a fifth place in the final race in China and a top ten finish at the Oran Park round.

 For 2006, Wilson moved to the WPS Racing team, but immediately prior to the 2008 season the team folded, leaving Wilson without a drive.
 He returned to his native Brazil but did drive the Australian enduro season with Brad Jones Racing, finishing fifth with Brad Jones at the Bathurst 1000 having led the race in parts.
-In 2009 he returned to racing in Brazil competing in the Stock Car Brasil, winning the title in 2010.
+In 2009, he returned to racing in Brazil competing in the Stock Car Brasil, winning the title in 2010.